Fmaj7-dev/french_vocabulary/README.md

 # french_vocabulary
-Plan text of csv vocabulary and sql generators
+Plain text of csv vocabulary and sql generators